What is a private real estate investment trust (REIT)?

-RISE investors will receive the first 8 percent pretax return every calendar year before management can qualify for a 20 percent performance bonus on the excess returns, which is paid to them as carried interest.
-Currently, management has $26M invested in the fund.
+RISE investors will receive the first 8% pretax return every calendar year before management can qualify for a 20% performance bonus on the excess returns, which is paid to them as carried interest.
+Currently, management has a significant amount of their own capital invested in the fund.

 What is the minimum purchase amount?

 Investors must subscribe for a minimum of 100 units.

 Can I purchase RISE Properties Trust in my RRSP or TFSA?